How do I manage DNS settings in cPanel

 13. If you no longer wish to use a DNS record that you have previously created it can be removed in this section.
 To do so, click Delete link in the row of the user defined record you wish to delete.

-The message box asking you to confirm the record deletion will
+The message box asking you to confirm the record deletion will be displayed.

 Note: You can delete only the custom user-defined records and not the default records set for your domain name.